 Thank you, sir.

-You know this hand wringing by the media over the supposed lack of National Guard troops is silly.
+You know, this hand-wringing by the media over the supposed lack of National Guard troops is silly.

 I know, it's absurd.

-It's just it's it's absurd.
+It's absurd.

-It's ill-timed and it's unfortunate.
+It's ill-timed, and it's unfortunate.

 You know, we do that up here in the Pacific Northwest every year prior to the forest fire season.

-Yeah, I uh you know you're right about that.
+Yeah, you know, you're right about that.

-Uh as you were talking, and as you were mentioning it, I was I was I was uh reflecting on the fact that of our previous caller's point that uh uh the National Guard uh all of a sudden the work they're doing here, boy, they're heroes, they're great guys, and we don't have enough of them.
+As you were talking and as you were mentioning it, I was reflecting on the fact that of our previous caller's point that the National Guard, all of a sudden, the work they're doing here, boy, they're heroes, they're great guys.

-But uh but over in Iraq, they're just they're just tools of Halliburton and by the way, where's Halliburton?
+But over in Iraq, they're just tools of Halliburton.

 How come Halliburton hadn't done anything to help here?